gu321/single_process/README.rst

 Limit python script just run a single process, support python3

-You only need to import the single_process.init module directly
+Use only need to directly import single_process.init module (no need for any function call)

 ::